 What kind of children does FHHFOC serve?

 FHHFOC provides both treatment and non-treatment foster care.
 Treatment foster care includes children who are 0-17 who may be experiencing behavioral issues, symptoms of post-traumatic stress disorder, emotional disturbance, or cognitive delays often as a result of past experiences.

 How does FHHFOC strive for success?

 Finding Homes & Hope for Our Children provides treatment and non-treatment foster care to children in the Commonwealth of Virginia who need a safe environment that may be long-term or temporary.
-Many of the children we serve require specialized foster homes due to cognitive delays, post-traumatic stress symptoms, behavioral issues, or other attention-specific needs as a result of lived experiences.
-Our mission to is provide safe homes for children to achieve success while directed toward a time-sensitive achievable goal.
-Our foster parents are qualified to provide quality care as they’ve complete a 12-week training course, successfully passed a home study evaluation, have no founded barrier crimes when background checks are complete, and have reliable transportation, and are qualified to provide a safe, stable home.
+Many of the children they serve require specialized foster homes due to cognitive delays, post-traumatic stress symptoms, behavioral issues, or other attention-specific.
+Their mission is to provide safe homes for children in order to help them achieve success with time-sensitive achievable goals.
+FHHFOC foster parents have completed a 12-week training course, successfully passed a home study evaluation, have no founded barrier crimes when background checks are complete, have reliable transportation, and are qualified to provide a safe, stable home.

 Where can I get more information?

 FHHFOC hosts free foster parent info sessions the second Tuesday of each month from 6pm-8pm.
 To see a complete list of events and meeting times, click here.
-You can also visit their website www.homesofhopeva.org or email directly with to get answers of specific questions at email@example.com
+You can also visit their website www.homesofhopeva.org or email them directly at firstname.lastname@example.org.